mehstruslehpy/Documents/C/Fun/LineDrawing/libVersion/Readme.txt

 BUILDING AND USING:

-The various functions are currently documented via comments in the Shapes.h file though I intend to add a more permanent set of documentation in the future.
+The functions are currently documented either by browsing the Shapes.h source yourself or viewing the documentation included inside of the html subdirectory

-Shapes.c is an example program

-exampleProj is another example but this time via a static library
+Shapes.c is an example program exampleProj is another example but this time via a static library test contains some test programs and scripts, these might be good for checking out what this library can do

 the outer makefile can be used either to build the Shapes.c program via running make or to build libShapes.a via
 running: make library
 running: make test will build the testing tools and programs inside of ./test
+running: make clean cleans out any build files and rebuilds the documentation

 BUGS:
 Because each (x,y) element in the plane needs to be a discrete integer there is a loss of 'resolution'